mdsamsedrayeen/FF-API/README.md

 - `401 Unauthorized`: Authentication failed.
 - `404 Not Found`: The requested resource was not found.
 - `500 Internal Server Error`: An error occurred on the server.
-- Note: Temprory We use error key in response json for error and message key as a custom error message all status code is 200 but soon it will be changed
+- Note: Temporary We use error key in response json for error and message key as a custom error message all status code is 200 but soon it will be changed

 ## Caching
 The `cached` field in the response indicates whether the data was retrieved from the cache.
 This can help in determining if the data is the latest or from a previous request.